Borderlands movie gets official first look ahead of trailer release

 Likewise, the other cast members are also recognisable as their video game characters – Greenblatt wears Tiny Tina’s iconic bunny ear headband, Munteanu is a picture-perfect “Psycho” and Kevin Hart is a fairly accurate Roland.
 Claptrap, who will be voiced by Jack Black, also looks great, and video game-accurate.

-We’ll have more on the Borderlands film when the first major trailer drops.
+We’ll have more on the Borderlands movie when the first major trailer drops.
 For now, the film is expected to release in cinemas in August 2024.